lsds/sgx-lkl/README.md

 #### Creating Alpine-based disk images

-To create a disk image, use the `--create` option.
+To create a disk image, use the `create` action.
 In addition, `sgx-lkl-disk` expects the disk image size to be specified via `--size=<SIZE>` and the disk image file name.
 Lastly, you will need to specify the source of the image.